SHOW SIDEBAR

 engraving

-It is a method of scraping off the surface of silver and adding fine patterns.
+This is a method of scraping the surface of silver to create detailed patterns.

-This is a representative decoration technique that has been widely used in European silverware since the Middle Ages.
+This is a typical decorative technique that has been widely used on European silverware since the Middle Ages.

-There are deep carving (relief) types and shallow and delicate types.
+There are deeply carved relief types and shallow and delicate types.

-Unlike engraving, the silver is not scraped, and the decoration is visible on the back side.
+Unlike engraving, the silver is not cut away, and the decorations can be seen on the back.

-The technique of striking from the front and sinking is called " chasing ", and the technique of striking from the back and pushing out is called " reposé ".
+The technique of hitting it from the front and sinking it is called " chasing ", and the technique of hitting it from the back and pushing it out is called " reposé ".

-At first, a hammer and chisel were used to make holes, but from around the late 18th century, it became possible to use a jigsaw for very delicate processing.
+At first, holes were made using a hammer and chisel, but from around the late 18th century, it became possible to use a scroll saw to perform very delicate work.

-It is a technique often seen in baskets and bowls.
+This technique is often seen on baskets and bowls.

 Other decorative techniques